yolanother/androidtvremote2/README.md

 # Build and start the containers
 docker-compose up -d

-# Access the web interface at http://localhost
+# Access the web interface at http://localhost:7433
+# Access the API at http://localhost:7433/api
 ```

+The application uses the following environment variables from the `.env` file:
+- `BACKEND_PORT`: The port for the backend service (default: 7432)
+- `FRONTEND_PORT`: The port for the frontend service (default: 7433)

 For more details on the Docker setup, see [docker/README.md](docker/README.md).